 3. Get moving

 The parts of the body are all connected.
 As children spin in circles, jump up and down, and move their bodies in other ways, they’re making important connections in their brain.
 Sometimes children need to move their bodies to help them process information.
 By incorporating movement into learning activities, you help children focus and experience the lesson on multiple levels.
+Click here for ideas to motivate your students to bust a move!

 4. Repeat it

 Have you ever noticed that young children love to watch the same shows and sing the same songs over and over again?
 While this may drive you nuts, it’s actually an important part of their development.
 Not only does repeating information help children learn, it helps them build confidence in their knowledge and feel like they have mastered something.
 Repeat patterns, sound, expressions, and bits of information to help children gain the confidence they need to learn new things.
+For example, repeating letter sounds is key to phonics education.
+Here are some of Help Teaching’s preschool-specific video resources you can use.

 5. Involve rhythm

 Adding rhythm to an activity is another way to help young children take in information on multiple levels and make crucial connections in their brain.
 After all, the ability to connect rhythm to sound and movement is a cognitive skill.
 Just patting your hands in a rhythm while you recite the alphabet or explain an important concept can be enough to help children remember it.
+You may find this teacher’s video helpful in understanding the difference between rhythm and beat.
+And here are one teacher’s tips on teaching music to preschoolers.

 6. Offer guidance